|

 The land and cruise price includes

-escorted transfers, private excursions with professional guides
+escorted transfers, private excursions with a professional guide

-and travel insurance for
+and water transportation, and travel insurance for

-guests through the age of 59 years.
-Over that age, there is a
+guests through the age of 59 years (over that age, there is a

-supplementary fee.
+supplementary fee).
 All prices are per person based on two people

 sharing a guest room.
 For a detailed description of our services,

-see About
+see Opulent

 In 1951, this motor yacht was acquired